-Please note that these figures are based on the savings a 3 bedroom semi-detached house would make, and are sourced from the Energy Saving Trust.
+Please note that these figures are sourced from the Energy Saving Trust.

 Replace your old boiler

-About 60% of what you spend on your energy bills in a year is through your boiler, so upgrading to an A-rated high-efficiency condensing boiler could make a big difference - up to £300 a year.
+About 60% of what you spend on your energy bills in a year is through your boiler, so upgrading to an A-rated high-efficiency condensing boiler could make a noticeable difference.